Prudential Loan Fund FAQs

 When did the Prudential Loan Fund start?

 The Prudential Loan Fund was founded in 2015 with a $1 million endowment from the Prudential Foundation.
 It is administered through the Geraldine R. Dodge Foundation, which for more than 40 years has been the largest private funder of the arts in New Jersey.
-It supports organizations that pursue the highest standard of artistic excellence, enhance the cultural health and richness of communities and contribute to the state’s creative economy.

 Who can I contact for more information?